-On June 7, 2016, we completed our acquisition of AccelOps, Inc., ("AccelOps"), a provider of network security monitoring and analytics solutions for total cash consideration of \$22.3 million, of which \$20.7 million was paid as of June 30, 2016 and the remaining balance was recorded as a current liability in the consolidated balance sheet as of June 30, 2016.
+On June 7, 2016, we completed our acquisition of AccelOps, Inc. ("AccelOps"), a provider of network security monitoring and analytics solutions for total cash consideration of \$22.1 million, net of cash received.
 We believe this acquisition will extend the Fortinet Security Fabric (as defined below) by enhancing our network security visibility, security data analytics, and threat intelligence across multi-vendor solutions.

 The acquisition of AccelOps is accounted as a business combination in accordance with the Accounting Standards Codification Topic 805 "Business Combinations" ("ASC 805") issued by the FASB.
 We use our best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed at the acquisition date.
 We included acquisition-related costs of \$0.3 million in general and administrative expenses.
 The total purchase price was allocated to AccelOps' identifiable tangible and intangible assets acquired and liabilities assumed based on their estimated fair values as of the acquisition date.
-The total purchase price was allocated using the information currently available.
-As a result, we may continue to adjust the estimated purchase price allocation as and when additional information is available.
-The acquisition also included a contingent obligation for up to \$4.0 million in future earn out payments to certain stockholders of AccelOps, if specified future financial targets are met for the three and six months period ended June 30, 2016 and December 31, 2016.
+The acquisition also included a contingent obligation for up to \$4.0 million in future earn out payments to certain former stockholders of AccelOps if specified future financial targets are met for the three and six months period ended June 30, 2016 and December 31, 2016, respectively.
 The financial target for the three months period ended June 30, 2016 was not met.
-As of June 30, 2016, no fair value was assigned to the contingent consideration based on the estimated probability of attainment of the remaining target.
-We will remeasure the contingent consideration periodically during the six-month contingency period for the remaining target, with changes in fair value to be recorded in our consolidated statements of operations.
+As of September 30, 2016, no fair value was assigned to the contingent consideration based on the estimated probability of attainment of the remaining target.
+We will remeasure the contingent consideration during the contingency period for the remaining target, with changes in fair value to be recorded in our consolidated statements of operations.

-Total preliminary allocation of the purchase price was (in thousands):
+Total allocation of the purchase price was (in thousands):

 Cash and cash equivalents \$ 171

 Accounts receivable 1,126

 Prepaid expenses and other assets 430

 Property and equipment 203

-Deferred tax assets 2,977
+Deferred tax assets 3,435

-Finite-lived intangible assets 15,800
+Finite-lived intangible assets 14,900

-Indefinite-lived intangible assets in process research and development 1,500
+Indefinite-lived intangible assets in process research and development 1,600

-Goodwill 9,543
+Goodwill 9,861

-Total assets acquired 31,750
+Total assets acquired 31,726

 Deferred revenue 4,400

-Accounts payable and accrued liabilities 3,311
+Accounts payable and accrued liabilities 3,348

 Other liabilities 1,694

-Total liabilities assumed 9,405
+Total liabilities assumed 9,442

-Total purchase price allocation \$ 22,345
+Total purchase price allocation \$ 22,284

-Finite-lived intangible assets consist of developed technology, customer relationships, and other.
+Finite-lived intangible assets consist of developed technology, customer relationships, and other intangible assets.
 AccelOps' technology provides a software solution to manage security, performance and compliance from a single platform.
 The acquired developed technologies include software patents, know-how, process and designs.
 The value of customer relationships is attributable to the generation of a consistent income source and the avoidance of costs associated with creating new customer relationships.